SpectoLabs/hoverfly/docs/pages/tutorials/exportingsimulations/exportingsimulations.rst

 ===================================

 .. note::
-   If you are running Hoverfly on a machine that access the internet via a proxy (for example if you are on a corporate network), please follow the :ref:`behind_a_proxy` tutorial before proceeding.
+   If you are running Hoverfly on a machine that accesses the internet via a proxy (for example if you are on a corporate network), please follow the :ref:`behind_a_proxy` tutorial before proceeding.